nodejs/admin/GITHUB_ORG_MANAGEMENT_POLICY.md

 * **OpenJS Director of Program Management** The OpenJS Director of Program Management will limit their use of the access granted to:
     * accepting GitHub terms and conditions.
+  They will be added to the team called openjs_administrative_support as we required all members to be part of one or more teams in order to simplify member management.
 * **Moderation team members.** The Moderation Team members will limit their use of the access granted to that required to carry out moderation across the existing repositories.